Why is this important?

 - the child’s sex

-- if the parents are married, the date and place of the marriage
+- if the natural parents are married, the date and place of the marriage

-- if the mother is in a civil partnership, or the female partner of a mother who is not in a civil partnership is to be registered, the full name and occupation (or last occupation) of the child’s mother’s female partner.
+- if the natural mother is in a civil partnership or marriage, or the female partner of a mother who is not in a civil partnership is to be registered as the second mother, her full name and occupation (or last occupation).

 Other details are required for statistical reasons, but do not appear on the register.
-These details relate to the mother’s marital status, whether or not she has other children and where and when she was born.
-Other details about the father’s date and place of birth will only be needed if the parents are married or his name is on the birth certificate.
-If the mother is in a civil partnership, or the female partner of a mother who is not in a civil partnership is to be registered, the mother’s female partner’s date and place of birth will be required.
+These details relate to the natural mother’s marital status, whether or not she has other children and where and when she was born.
+Other details about the natural father’s date and place of birth will only be needed if the parents are married or his name is on the birth certificate.
+If the mother is in a civil partnership or marriage, or the female partner of a natural mother who is not in a civil partnership is to be registered as the second mother, her date and place of birth will be required.

 Although providing proof of the details given to the registrar is not necessary it may be useful to take along any relevant birth certificates and marriage, civil partnership or divorce certificates to make sure the details are correct.
 It is an offence to give false information to the registrar.